 Author/artist Teresa Wong pursues an emotional connection with her parents by researching and documenting their (extra)ordinary stories of escape from China during the Cultural Revolution in the graphic novel All Our Ordinary Stories: A Multigenerational Family Odyssey.
 Although deeply personal, Wong’s book covers lessons in history, culture, immigration, identity, and multigenerational family experience.
 The stories, told in words and comics, are relatable to readers of all ages and backgrounds, which makes All Our Ordinary Stories an excellent teaching resource for Language Arts, History, Ethnic Studies, Arts & Humanities, and other academic disciplines in middle grades through college level.

-Join South Seattle College instructor and visual artist Kathy Whitham for an enriching session that delves into the intersections of personal narrative and larger historical contexts.
+Teachers joined South Seattle College instructor and visual artist Kathy Whitham for an enriching session that delved into the intersections of personal narrative and larger historical contexts.

 Program expectations